-Working Paper Research Theme 3: Agricultural Productivity and Sectoral Gaps, Research Theme 5: Political Economy and Public Investment, Cross-Cutting Issue 3: Inequality and Inclusion
+Working Paper Research Theme 3: Agricultural Productivity and Sectoral Gaps, Research Theme 5: The Role of the Public Sector, Cross-Cutting Issue 3: Inequality and Inclusion

 Redistribution Through Prices in Indian Agricultural Markets